Cayman Airways: Modern history: 2020s

 In late January 2021, the Civil Aviation Authority of the Cayman Islands (CAACI) rescinded its airspace restriction for the 737 MAX 8.
 This was done following clearance by the US Federal Aviation Administration (FAA) at the end of 2020 and approval in January 2021 by the UK Civil Aviation Authority (UK CAA) and the European Union Aviation Safety Agency (EASA).
 Officials explained that the decision followed the approval of extensive modifications to the design of the aircraft, to how it is flown, and to pilot training.
 This included modifications to the aircraft's Maneuvering Characteristics Augmentation System (MCAS), as well as other key safety changes aimed at preventing further accidents.

 On 10 February 2021, the Cayman Airways CEO announced the ungrounding of its own 737 MAX 8 aircraft and a “Return To Service (RTS)” plan to reestablish the aircraft back into service.

 In early February 2021, the Cayman Islands Pilots Association (CAPA) issued a statement regarding the reentry of the 737 MAX 8 aircraft, stating "The B737-8 is one of the safest planes to fly on".

-During the week of the 10 February press conference, Cayman Airways announced public viewing and walkthrough of the newly upgraded 737 MAX 8 aircraft and watch some of the operational test flights at Owen Roberts International Airport and Charles Kirkconnell International Airport over the weekend.
+During the week of the 10 February press conference, Cayman Airways announced public viewing and walkthroughs of the newly upgraded 737 MAX 8 aircraft and watch some of the operational test flights at Owen Roberts International Airport and Charles Kirkconnell International Airport over the weekend.

 Between the first half of 2020 to the second half of 2021, Cayman Airways, like many other airlines, had taken a hit due to the COVID-19 pandemic.
-However, from mid-2020 through the third quarter of 2021, Cayman Airways operated repatriation flights through the government's Travel Cayman program.
+However, from mid 2020 through the third quarter of 2021, Cayman Airways operated repatriation flights through the government's Travel Cayman programme.
 The airline returned to a reduced commercial flight schedule during the fourth quarter of 2021.